-Despite its popularity Dax manages to feel delightfully exclusive, like a secret club frequented by foodies and wine buffs in the know.
-Its low-key basement setting on the quieter end of Pembroke Street doesn’t attract passersby after dark, so the regularly packed restaurant is the result of its cooking repertoire and impeccable hospitality.
+Despite its popularity Dax manages to feel delightfully exclusive, like a well-kept secret amongst foodie friends.
+Its low-key basement setting on the quieter end of Pembroke Street doesn’t attract passers-by after dark, so the regularly packed restaurant is the result of its cooking repertoire and impeccable hospitality.

-Portions are generous and, while prices are high, the food is some of the best in the city.
-Desserts, such as a raspberry soufflé with raspberry sauce or a dark chocolate fondant with almond milk ice cream, and the pretty petit fours, celebrate the very best of French culinary tradition.
+Portions are generous, and while prices are high the food is some of the best in the city.
+Desserts, such as a classic vanilla pannacotta with raspberry soufflé, and pretty petit fours, celebrate the very best of French culinary tradition.

 Dax’s lunchtime service sees a popular two-course menu served up in double-quick time, ensuring you’ll get back to your desk in time.
 In the evening the surprise tasting menu, served by table only, costs €85, and is the perfect way to sample the skill on offer in this atmospheric and well loved little spot.

 This Dublin restaurants wine list is a real treat, unapologetically French in content.
 Knowledgeable staff will help with recommendations; from the 14 wines by the glass or 12 half bottles to match each course, to the vast cellar of grand cru bottles and Bordeaux classics.
 While Francophiles are especially well catered for, there’s a nod to other major European growers too.

 *** 2014 marked a decade in business for Dax Restaurant and, having been touched by the plight of the homeless on RTE’s Prime Time in December 2013, Olivier Meisonnave decided to commit his restaurant to raise funds for the Dublin Simon Community by donating €2 from each table dining in Dax Restaurant during the year.